nasirnjs/docker/docker-cheat-sheet/docker-cli-cheat-sheet.md

 - Restrict Network Access
 - Use Docker custon Network Driver
 - Allow containers to communicate only with required services

+### ⚙️ Resource Abuse in Containers
+⚠️ Threat Description
+- A container may consume **excessive CPU or memory**
+- Unbounded resource usage can:
+  - Starve other containers
+  - Degrade node performance
+  - Crash applications or nodes

+🧨 Impact
+- Denial of Service (DoS)
+- Application instability
+- Cluster-wide performance issues

+🛡 Mitigation Strategies
+- Set Resource Requests & Limits
+- Docker and container runtimes use cgroups to enforce CPU and memory limits
+- Prevents containers from exceeding allocated resources

 ## 🐳 Docker Container Management Commands